KevincTulp/nearmap-python-api/install/Windows_Install.md

 <h2>Installing Nearmap-Python-API</h2>

+<i>As the Nearmap-Python-API is currently in BETA it is installed in Development Mode.
+We will be releasing
+"Conda-Forge" and "PIP Install" deployments in the future.
+The following installation methodology ensures compatibility across operating systems and cpu architectures.</i>

 1.)
 Ensure you have ***ONE*** of the following Python Package Managers Installed:
 - Conda (Data Science Toolkit): https://www.anaconda.com/products/individual
 - Miniconda (Minimal Installer for Conda): https://docs.conda.io/en/latest/miniconda.html